 EVENTS

-Each year, an additional 600 to 800 high school students participate in our series of trainings and competitions.
+Each year, high school students from across Mississippi participate in our series of trainings and competitions.

-SEP programming serves as a conduit for student startups, providing the support network and lean-startup methodology to leverage their limited resources and to bootstrap their way into business.
+SEP programming serves as a conduit for student startups.
+Through an applied introduction to lean-startup methodology, our students learn to leverage limited resources and to bootstrap a path to success.

-is a statewide kickoff event offering an introduction to the fundamental concepts of entrepreneurship, engaging students through a combination of interactive guest entrepreneurs and competitive challenges.
+SEP Arrive serves as the SEP’s annual kickoff, offering an introduction to the entrepreneurial mindset and engaging students through a combination of interactive discussions and competitive design-thinking challenges.

 When